randykinne/A-December-of-Algorithms-2019/README.md

 ### **December 8 - Cheating Probability**
   - **Problem**
-    - Given an RxC Matrix with its elements representing the branch being pursued by a student in the exam hall.
-Caluclate the probability of each student copying if a person from the same branch sits:
+    - Given an RxC Matrix in with each element represents the Department of a student seated in that row and coloumn in an examination hall, write a code to calculate the probability of each student copying if a person from the same department sits:
-    	-  In front = 0.3
+    	-  In front of him = 0.3
-    	-  Behind = 0.2
+    	-  Behind him = 0.2
-    	-  Sides = 0.2
+    	-  To his left or right = 0.2
-    	-  Diagonal = 0.1
+    	-  In any of his 4 closest diagonals = 0.025
   - **Example**
     - **Input**
        ```